oracle-livelabs/oic/oic-gen3/experiential/erpcloud-business-event/run-demo/run-demo.md

 15. Click **OK** to close the confirmation dialog.

-## Task 2: Validate Purchase Order status
+## Task 2: Validate the Purchase Order Status

-After the PO is submitted, the initial status becomes *Pending Approval*.
-The PO Create event will occur once the status changes to *Open*.
+After the PO is submitted, its initial status becomes *Pending Approval*.
+The PO Create event occurs once the status changes to *Open*.

-1. In the **Overview** section, click **Tasks** button on the right.
+1. In the **Overview** section, click the **Tasks** button on the right.

     This opens the *Tasks* menu.